Smudging on campus

 There are many reasons to perform a smudge.
 While Métis and Inuit peoples did not traditionally smudge, many choose to include smudging in their practices today.

 Smudging may take place in various areas across campus.
-Please visit the MRU Library website for a list of rooms available for smudging ceremonies.
+The MRU Library has a list of rooms available for smudging ceremonies.
 Additionally, the Iniskim Centre offers a smudge space for students, and the Office of Indigenization and Decolonization provides a space for faculty and staff.